 This business background distinguishes my approach to Lightroom from other authors who approached digital photography from careers as graphic artists or photographers and who see Lightroom in terms of Photoshop.
 Although I had been using Photoshop long before Lightroom, I try to show Lightroom as an entirely different kind of tool – one that is as much about managing your pictures as it is about processing them.
 Unlike Photoshop, my approach is to focus on Lightroom handling images in the plural.

 Do you really want to be splattered with exclamation marks?

-I also have little patience with a lot of the bland tutorials and writing about Lightroom.
-Are people really helped by being told things are “easy”, “awesome”, and being splattered with exclamation marks?
-Lightroom is not a difficult program, but neither does proficiency in it demand no effort or clear thought.
+I also have little patience with many of the bland tutorials and writing about Lightroom.
+Do you benefit from being told things are “easy” when they’re not, or hearing a technique is “awesome” when it’s really little more than turd-polishing?
+Lightroom is not a difficult program, but proficiency in it demands some effort and clear thought.

 A fresh start

 Another problem is that tools and techniques from Photoshop’s stone age still keep getting dug up, polished, and presented very convincingly in a shiny new web site or in a freshly-printed book.
 While I don’t dispute that an old technique may still provide top quality results, shouldn’t one always say that the method is long-obsolete and relatively cumbersome, or creatively-limited – and is really best-forgotten?
 Lightroom is already generating a similar fog of outdated wisdom.